Vanilla Reduced Textures

 followed by .. any other mods/loose textures you use.

 Arrange your load order correctly either with your mod manager, or the games launcher, or ..
-BOSS - This mod is already recognised by BOSS for load ordering, and will be sorted correctly.
+LOOT - This mod is already recognised by LOOT for load ordering, and will be sorted correctly.

 I think that covers it.